yungene/Visualising-GitHub/README.md

 #### MySQL database

 - Create the DB and tables using the script under [/MySQL/init.sql](/MySQL/init.sql).
+Use [/MySQL/insert_sample_repos.sql](/MySQL/insert_sample_repos.sql) to insert a list of sample repos to the DB.
+THis list will be used by the data collector.
 - Create the database configs using your credentials for your local MySQL instance.
 Under [_/data-collector/_](/data-collector) create a _config_ folder.
 Under _/data\_collector/config/_ create a _dbconfig.properties_ file.
 Insert and modify the template:
 ```
  host=localhost